🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 $$ R_H = \frac{E_y}{j_x B_z} = \frac{V_H t}{IB_z} = \frac{1}{ne} $$

-Therefore, carrier density $n$ can be directly obtained from the Hall coefficient:
+Therefore, the carrier density $n$ can be obtained directly from the Hall coefficient:

 $$ n = \frac{1}{eR_H} $$

-The sign of the Hall coefficient can determine whether carriers are electrons or holes:
+The sign of the Hall coefficient tells us whether the carriers are electrons or holes:

 Electron (n-type) $R_H < 0$ Negative Electrons carry negative charge